Surpris/directory-structure-py/for_portable/readme.txt

 * `directory_structure_metadata_tree.json`: the directory tree is included.
 * `directory_structure_metadata.tsv`: a metadata list is included.

-You can change the output formats by modifying the options set in teh batch file.
+You can change the output formats by modifying the options set in the batch file.
+However, in v0.2.0, the option `preview_template_path` must be set when outputting the RO-Crate-format metadata due to a bug that the executable file cannot open the inherent template file because of Permission Error.

 # License